navcoin/NavHub/content/news/2018-12-14-what-is-static-rewards.md

 ### Will the amount of NAV I receive when staking increase or decrease?

-You can see Craig's original post that talks about this.
+You can [see Craig's original post that talks about this here](https://www.reddit.com/r/NavCoin/comments/980eql/npip004_static_block_reward/).
 It is likely to increase, so that you can receive between 4% to 11% per year.
 This amount changes based on how many stakers there are - fewer participants means you’re more likely to stake, which means you receive more NAV.

 ### What is the best way to stake?